harryjjacobs/virtual-cards-client/MESSAGES.md

 ## Message Types

-### Heartbeat
+### State Update
-Broadcast by each client every 2 seconds.
-If the master becomes inactive, the server will send a `switch_master` message in order to transfer ownership of the master to a different client.
-Any messages sent during the
+Updates to the state made by players

+{
+    type: one of 'U' (updated), 'M' (move), 'A' (added), 'D' (deleted) bro
+    time: timestamp,
+    stateHash: the hash of the full state after the operation is performed, ... additional operation specific parameters
+}

+#### Additional Parameters for M
+{
+    src: the id of the source object to move,
+    dst: the id of the destination object for this property,
+    key: key in dst to move to
+}

+#### Additional Parameters for A
+{
+    value: the property or value to add,
+    dst: the id of the destination object for this value,
+    key: key in dst to add to
+}

-### Game State
+### State Initialiser
 The current full state of the game being played.
 The current game must be able to be recreated from nothing from this message.
+Every object in the state must have a unique id.

-type: `game_state`
+type: `state_init`

 data:

 ```
-master: clientIdOfMaster
 players: [{
-        clientId: "",
+        id: "a",
+        networkId: "xx-xx-xx",
-        name: "",
+        name: "billybob",
         score: 0,
         // Any other player specific data
     }],
 hands: [{
             id: 0,
-            owner: clientId
+            owner: "a",
             faceDown: true,
             cards: [
-                "2C",
+                { id: "2C" },
-                "9S"
+                { id: "9S" }
             ]
         }]
 decks: [{
-        id: 0,
+        id: "zxcvbnm",
         can_pickup: true,
         can_place: false,
         faceDown: true,
         cards: [
-            "JH",
-            "AS",
+            { id: "AS" },
+            { id: "AS" },
-            "3D"
+            { id: "3D" }
         ]
     }]
-cards: [
-    { id: "AS" },
-    { id: "1S" },
-    { id: "2S" },
-    ...
-    ]
 ```

 ### Player Requests

-#### Pick card from hand
+#### Pick card from deck